EvanGottschalk/AmmalgamOracle/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After getting the program running, you can use a test wallet address, or the address from your web wallet.
-To use your web wallet, first get the private key, and then derive the keypair array using `repo_name`
+After getting the program running, you can enter different token symbols into the search field to see their price histories.
+If your web wallet is connected, you'll also see the balance of the input token in the connected wallet.

-Once you have your keypair file, you are ready to go! `repo_name` can be used to mint NFTs and fungible tokens on Solana's mainnet and devnet.

-On devnet, you can use `repo_name` to request an airdrop and start minting!

-On mainnet, you will have to first deposit some SOL into your wallet before you can start minting with `repo_name`.